 A database migration transfers the SAP system from one database type to another.
 The Software Update Manager offers the Database Migration Option (DMO), which is the combination of the SAP software update with the database migration.

-DMO was initially a procedure to migrate to only SAP HANA database.
+DMO was initially a procedure to migrate to an SAP HANA database only.
 At this time, only the combination of upgrade and migration was possible, since typically the source system was not yet on a software level that is supported by SAP HANA database.
-Meanwhile, DMO allows to migrate to other database types than SAP HANA database (see respective SAP note for details and restrictions).
-And DMO can be used for a pure migration, without changing the SAP software level: "DMO without System Change".
-In addition, it is possible to change not only the database (host), but also the Application Server: "DMO with System Move".
+Now, DMO allows for migration to other database types than SAP HANA database (see respective SAP note for details and restrictions) and DMO can be used for a pure migration, without changing the SAP software level: DMO without System Change.
+In addition, it is possible to change not only the database (host), but also the Application Server: DMO with System Move.

-The technical Unicode Conversion can be part of the DMO procedure, if the target software level is lower than SAP BASIS 7.50.
+The technical unicode conversion can be part of the DMO procedure if the target software level is lower than SAP BASIS 7.50.

-The System Conversion is the transition of an SAP ERP system into an SAP S/4HANA system.
+System Conversion is the transition of an SAP ERP system into an SAP S/4HANA system.
 The Software Update Manager executes the technical conversion of that procedure.

-Customer Transport Integration is described in the standard SUM guide in chapters "Integration of Customer Transports", and "Integrating Customer Tranpsorts into the Update Procedure".
-For addtional information, see also SAP Note 1759080 - Conditions for SUM including customer transport requests.
+Customer Transport Integration is described in the standard SUM guide in the Integration of Customer Transports and Integrating Customer Transports into the Update Procedure chapters.
+For additional information, see SAP Note 1759080 - Conditions for SUM including customer transport requests.

 Correction of Installed Software Information (CISI) allows customers to correct and update information about the installed software instances in SAP systems using the Software Update Manager.
 A specific stack configuration file has to be generated using the Maintenance Planner.

 Start SUM and provide this specific stack configuration file then SUM will then apply the required adaptations in the system.